paralax/ColossalOpera/intermediate/connect_four.md

 In this challenge you'll be given a set of game moves and then be asked to figure out who won and when (there are more moves than needed).

-For sake of consistency, this is how we'll organize the board, rows as numbers *1-6* and columns as letters *a-g*.
+For sake of consistency, this is how we'll organize the board, rows as numbers *1-6* descending and columns as letters *a-g*.
+This was chosen to make the first moves in row 1.

 	    a b c d e f g
 	6   . . . . . . .